Netflix/dispatch/docs/configuration/plugins/configuring-g-suite.md

 > Unique string assigned to each google workspace customer.
 It can be found by using these [instructions](https://support.google.com/a/answer/10070793?hl=en).

 It is needed to use the [Groups API](https://cloud.google.com/identity/docs/how-to/create-google-groups#creating_a_google_group) which doesn't require admin SDK.
 It is passed as the parent resource under which groups are created, under which memberships are created.
-NOTE: You've to add a 'C' as a prefix to the ID you get from the instructions above.
+**You have to add a 'C' as a prefix to the ID you get from the instructions above (e.g. "Cabcd123").**

 ## Google Workspace Setup